The Manfrotto Brothers on tour

 Manfrotto has a reputation for manufacturing sturdy and solid products.
 Yet even this Pixi turned out not to have eternal life.
 At the worst conceivable moment, the first day of my recent Iceland expedition, I discovered that the screw thread was worn out.
 But hey, I’ve been using it very intensively for three years.

-The Pixi Evo is a bit more expensive (43 to 24 euros) and a bit heavier (250 grams to 180 grams).
+The Pixi Evo is a bit more expensive (43 to 24 euros).
+It’s also a bit heavier (250 grams to 180 grams).
 But this tripod has a notch in the ball head so that you can move the hinge all the way to the side, making vertical photos possible.
 And even with a fairly heavy telephoto lens on the D5100, it doesn’t topple.
 Although, to be honest, it almost does; it is wise to place it with some care on a flat surface.

 Wheels and screws